Coeur d'Alene, Idaho: Education

 The Coeur d'Alene School District serves around 11,000 students in 18 schools, including two traditional high schools, an alternative high school, three middle schools, eleven elementary schools, and a dropout retrieval school.
 The first high school in the city, Coeur d'Alene High School, had its first building to house the students completed in 1904 and a second public high school, Lake City High School, was opened in 1994.
 District students who qualify are also eligible for dual enrollment with North Idaho College and the University of Idaho.
 The district also has magnet schools that focus on specific curricula, such as the Sorensen Magnet School of the Arts and Humanities and Ramsey Magnet School of Science elementary schools and the Fernan STEM Academy, offering a STEM focus.

 The district is the sixth-largest in the state and second-largest employer in Kootenai County.
 Coeur d'Alene also has a charter school, the Coeur d'Alene Charter Academy.
 Private and parochial schools augment the public school system, such as the PK-8 grade Roman Catholic Holy Family Catholic School and the PK-8 grade Seventh-day Adventist Lake City Academy.
-Private schools that offer a full high school curriculum include the PK-12 grade Classical Christian Academy and the 1–12 grade North Idaho Christian School which are both non-denominational ASCI-accredited Christian schools located in Hayden.
+Private schools that offer a full high school curriculum include the Coeur du Christ Academy, the PK-12 grade Classical Christian Academy and the 1–12 grade North Idaho Christian School.
+The two latter are both non-denominational ASCI-accredited Christian schools located in Hayden.

 Postsecondary education is fulfilled by North Idaho College, a public community college founded in 1933 as the Coeur d'Alene Junior College in downtown Coeur d'Alene on the former site of Fort Sherman.
 The college has an enrollment of over 5,000 students and has outreach branches in Kellogg, Sandpoint, and Bonners Ferry.
 The University of Idaho has a Coeur d'Alene presence and has a research park in the area.